mayank1ahuja/Cardora/README.md

 ### 5. What this achieves?
 An interpretable prediction formula and concrete signals (coefficients + residual diagnostics) that can be used to highlight customers whose observed behaviour differs materially from the model’s expectation serving as a practical proxy for anomalous or risky behaviour.

+## Methodology

+The project followed a clear and structured analytical workflow designed to turn raw credit card data into meaningful, decision-ready insights.
+Each step was developed with an emphasis on interpretability, data quality, and practical relevance.

+### 1. Data Ingestion & Initial Validation
+The process began with loading over 30,000 customer records from the UCI credit card dataset into a clean working environment.
+Basic schema checks and column validations were performed to ensure the data was properly formatted, consistent, and ready for subsequent analysis.

+### 2. Data Preprocessing & Cleaning
+Before modeling, the dataset was refined to achieve stability and accuracy.
+Column names were standardized, categorical fields such as education and marital status were encoded numerically, and missing or extreme values were reviewed.
+This ensured the data remained reliable and interpretable while minimizing noise and inconsistencies that could distort downstream insights.

+### 3. Feature Engineering
+Derived variables were created to capture key behavioural patterns that are not visible in the raw data.
+Examples include the **utilisation ratio** (credit used relative to limit), **average bill and payment amounts** over six months, and the **slope of bill trends** to show whether spending is increasing or stabilizing.
+These indicators were combined into a **composite risk score**, providing a clearer picture of customer behaviour and supporting both the model and visual analytics.

+### 4. Exploratory Data Analysis (EDA)
+Exploratory analysis was carried out to better understand customer segments and variable relationships.
+Using Altair visualizations, the analysis examined utilisation distributions, bill trajectories, and repayment behaviours across different demographic and behavioural groups.
+The goal was to identify meaningful trends and prepare a solid foundation for the modeling stage.

+### 5. Modeling
+Linear Regression was used as the main predictive model due to its interpretability and ability to highlight feature impact.
+The approach balanced statistical robustness with clarity, making it easier to explain how each input influences predicted risk levels.

+### 6. Risk Analytics & Scoring
+Model predictions and engineered features were combined to form a structured risk assessment system.
+Customers were grouped into **Low**, **Medium**, and **High-risk categories** using decile-based scoring.
+Interactive Altair dashboards displayed lift and capture curves, utilisation trends, and behavioural clusters, allowing risk analysts and stakeholders to explore results visually.

+### 7. Evaluation & Interpretation
+The model’s accuracy and reliability were evaluated using standard metrics like **R²**, **RMSE**, and **MAE**.
+Residual plots and cross-validation confirmed model consistency.
+Finally, results were interpreted in a business context, for example, customers with high utilisation and increasing bill trends were flagged as higher risk.
+These insights bridged the gap between statistical results and practical decision-making.